Loading...

 Research at the intersection of science, application, and design

-Our research sits at the intersection of Additive Manufacturing, Architected Materials, and Computational Design.
-We develop fabrication processes that enhance structural complexity, material versatility, and throughput speed in 3D printing.
-We employ modern computational tools, such as numerical modeling, mathematical optimization, and machine learning, but also use human creativity and bio-inspiration to systematically explore the design space.
-The results are (meta)materials, structures, and processes with outstanding properties and novel functionality.
+Our research sits at the intersection of additive manufacturing, architected materials, and computational design.
+We develop fabrication processes that expand the design space and enhance structural complexity, material versatility, and throughput in 3D printing.
+We combine numerical modeling, mathematical optimization, and machine learning with human creativity and bioinspiration to systematically explore and realize novel designs.
+The results are (meta)materials, structures, and processes with outstanding properties and new functionality.

-In the past, this allowed us to precisely control the fiber-alignment in composite materials; to fabricate lightweight structures that overcome the mutual exclusivity between strength and toughness; to design smart textiles that autonomously adapt to changes in the environment; to build active lattices that can seamlessly switch from hard to soft; and to manufacture soft robotic walkers that achieve record-breaking speeds when crawling off the print platform -- among many other examples.
-Occasionally, we let our passion and excitement lead us into uncharted areas out of our comfort zone, for example, to explore how an African bird can transport water over tens of miles to their young.
-Our work has been published in high-impact journals like Advanced Materials, PNAS, and Nature, and received worldwide interest from several media outlets, including The Boston Globe, The Times, TechCrunch, Forbes, New Scientist, Fast Company, MIT Technology Review, NBC, and BBC.
+This approach has enabled us to precisely control fiber alignment in composite materials; fabricate lightweight structures that overcome the traditional trade-off between strength and toughness; design smart textiles that autonomously adapt to environmental changes; build active lattices that seamlessly switch from hard to soft; and manufacture soft robotic walkers that achieve record-breaking speeds when crawling off the print platform, among many other examples.
+Occasionally, curiosity leads us into uncharted areas—such as exploring how an African bird transports water over tens of miles to its young.
+Our work has been published in journals such as Advanced Materials, PNAS, and Nature, and has received worldwide coverage from media outlets including The Boston Globe, The Times, TechCrunch, Forbes, New Scientist, Fast Company, MIT Technology Review, NBC, and BBC.

-Make sure to also check out our Featured Projects below and our Publications section for more information!
+Explore our Featured Projects below and Publications for more.

 How can we utilize machine intelligence in the development of materials, structures, and processes with new functionalities and outstanding properties?